Hopewell Parish: Evolution of boundaries

+The original parish boundaries included Harvey Parish and parts of Alma and Elgin Parishes.

 In 1837 the county line between Saint John and Westmorland Counties shifted westward and the orphaned part of Saint John County was added to Hopewell.
 The next year the western part of Hopewell was included in the newly erected Harvey Parish.

 In 1850 a consolidation of the legislation and amendments divinding the province into counties and parishes removed references to the pre-Loyalist townships from the boundaries of Albert County parishes.

 Municipality

 Riverside-Albert is located in the southwestern corner of the parish, along the Shepody River between the mouths of Crooked Brook and Chapman Creek.

 Local service district

-The local service district of the parish of Hopewell contains all of the parish outside Riverside-Albert.
+The local service district of the parish of Hopewell contained all of the parish outside Riverside-Albert.

 The LSD was established on 23 November 1966 to assess for fire protection following the abolition of county councils by the new Municipalities Act.
 First aid & ambulance services were added on 21 January 1976.

-Today the LSD assesses for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
-The taxing authority is 616.00 Hopewell.
+In 2020, the LSD assesses for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+The taxing authority was 616.00 Hopewell.